Adityamishra9719/RPCart/README.md

 ## Deployment

+### MONGO DB FILE
+ Upload the Product.json file in your mongodb Ecommerce section that will be created as you start the project As there will be produt you can see for beeter understanding .

 ### Environment Variables

 #### To run this project, you will need to add the following environment variables to your config.env file in backend